rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_tech.md

 #### Benefits of a Microservice Architecture
 * Agility - Helps small teams be more independent and take ownership of their services.
 Shortens development cycles.
 * Flexible Scaling - Allows each service to be independently scaled to meet demand.
 Allows you to right-size infrastructure needs.
 * Easy deployment - Enables continuous integration and continuous delivery, making it easy to try new ideas.
-Easy to roll-back if something doesn't work.
-Low cost of failure allow for experimentation.
+Easy to roll back if something doesn't work.
+The low cost of failure allows for experimentation.
 * Technological Freedom - Teams have the freedom to choose the best tool to solve their specific problems.
 * Reusable Code - Dividing software into small, well-defined modules.
 Enables teams to use functions for multiple purposes.
 * Resilience - Service independence increases an application's resistance to failure.